What is it?

 When is it?

-Saturday, September 21 (tomorrow).
+Saturday, September 21 - ie this morning.
 It will be played in Yokohama at the International Stadium Yokohama.

 What time is kick-off?